sine of the times: caroline polachek on the end of her acclaimed band, chairlift

 Some artists don't speak so specifically about political issues, but you can feel it in their work or their presence on social media.
 Nicolas Jaar is a good example.
-But then there are other artists, like Grimes, who are brilliant at gathering attention and organising people.
-I think it's beautiful; that it comes down to how you communicate with people as an artist and [asking yourself], 'How can I use this language that I've created?'
+But then there are other artists, like Grimes, who are brilliant at gathering attention and organizing people.
+I think it's beautiful; that it comes down to how you communicate with people as an artist and [asking yourself], "How can I use this language that I've created?"

 Musicians are stereotyped as sort of free-spirited people.
 Do you have a plan for how the future might look?

 In the sense that I'm already thinking about 2018, yeah.
 I have a goal map that I'm trying to stick to and so far, I'm on schedule!

 Sometimes scents can be the strongest triggers when recalling the past.
 What are your favorite smells, and are there any that bring back great memories?

 I love the smell of old books; that dusty, kind of vanilla smell.

 Fall leaves after they've been on the ground for a couple of days.
 When I was a kid, I put a bunch of them in a box because I loved the smell of them, and I thought, "I'm just gonna keep this shoebox in my closet so I can smell them whenever I want!"
 Of course, the smell went away after about a month!
 But I thought I was a very smart seven-year-old when I thought I could smell that box of leaves whenever I wanted.

 Obviously skunk!
 I love the smell of skunk.